Ada-Developers-Academy/core-unit-2/testing-our-apis/using-tests.md

     # ...
 ```

-We must add the `two_saved_books` fixture to our test.
+We must add the `two_saved_books` fixture to our test's parameters.
 We can comma-separate as many fixtures as this single test needs.

 #### Completing Our Test

-Our test still fails!
+We've set up tests, we've created a test fixture, and we've made sure our tests used the test fixture.
+But our test still fails!

 We get this test failure: